Everything Families Need to Know about the Child and Dependent Care Tax Credit

 My child receives care outside my home so that I can work.
 Does this count as a work-related expense?

 Maybe.
-To count as a work-related expense, the care must be for your child under the age of 13.
+The care must be for your child under 13 to count as a work-related expense.
 Care provided outside the taxpayer’s home can be in a center or another person’s home.
-If the care is provided by a dependent care center, the center must comply with all state and local regulations that apply to centers.
+If a dependent care center provides the care, the center must comply with all state and local regulations that apply to centers.
 A dependent care center is a place that provides care for more than six persons (other than persons who live there) and receives a fee, payment, or grant for providing services for any of those persons, even if the center is not run for profit.

 My child will be attending a week of overnight camp.
 Does that camp count as a work-related expense?